 Five, four, three, two, one!

 What about you?
-Have you tried this technique or want to?
+Have you tried the five second rule for writing?
 Have any tips or challenges?
 I’d love to hear from you in the comments.